monix/monix.io/_tut/docs/3x/reactive/observable.md

 `Subscribe` is considered low-level operator and it is advised not to use it unless you know exactly what you are doing.
 You can think about it as `unsafePerformIO`.

-Preferred way to deal with `Observable` is to convert it into [Task](./../eval/task.md) and compose it all the way through your program until the very end (Main method).
+Preferred way to deal with `Observable` is to convert it to [Task](./../eval/task.md) and compose it all the way through your program until the very end (Main method).

-Two main ways to convert `Observable` into `Task` are described below.
+Two main ways to convert `Observable` to `Task` are described below.

 ### Consumer